Elaine Bass: Film title design

-Elaine designed title sequences alongside Saul Bass for 40 years, and employed diverse filmmaking techniques from Bunraku-style maneuvers in Spartacus (1960), live action sequences in Walk on the Wild Side (1962), Nine Hours to Rama (1963), The Victors (1963), Seconds (1966), Grand Prix (1966) to time-lapse photography in The Age of Innocence (1993), and even chopped liver in Mr. Saturday Night (1992).
+Elaine Bass co-designed title sequences with Saul Bass, and employed diverse filmmaking techniques from Bunraku-style maneuvers in Spartacus (1960), live action sequences in Walk on the Wild Side (1962), Nine Hours to Rama (1963), The Victors (1963), Seconds (1966), Grand Prix (1966) to time-lapse photography in The Age of Innocence (1993), and even chopped liver in Mr. Saturday Night (1992).

-From the mid-1960s to the late 1980s, Saul and Elaine moved away from main titles to focus on filmmaking and their children Jennifer born in 1964 and Jeffrey born in 1967.
+From the mid-1960s to the late 1980s, the Basses moved away from main titles to focus on filmmaking and their children Jennifer born in 1964 and Jeffrey born in 1967.
 Remarking on this time, Saul said:

 In the 1980s, the Basses were rediscovered by James L. Brooks and Martin Scorsese who had grown up admiring Saul Bass's film work.
 For Scorsese, Saul and Elaine Bass created title sequences for Goodfellas (1990), Cape Fear (1991), The Age of Innocence (1993), and Casino (1995), their last title sequence.
 This later work with Scorsese saw the Basses move away from the optical techniques that Saul Bass had pioneered in his early career and move into the use of computerized effects.
 These later title sequences featured new and innovative methods of production and startling graphic design.

 Director Martin Scorsese spoke about his collaboration with the Basses, saying:

-Screenwriter Nicholas Pileggi said of Saul and Elaine Bass, "You write a book of 300 to 400 pages and then you boil it down to a script of maybe 100 to 150 pages.
+Screenwriter Nicholas Pileggi said of the Basses, "You write a book of 300 to 400 pages and then you boil it down to a script of maybe 100 to 150 pages.
 Eventually you have the pleasure of seeing that the Basses have knocked you right out of the ballpark.
 They have boiled it down to four minutes flat."